 In 1886, the first thoroughbred stallion to be imported into India, "Pero Gomez", was stationed at Kunigal.
 Subsequently, when the import of racehorses from the UK and Australia was permitted into India, horses bred at Kunigal proved their mettle by winning many prestigious races all over the country.
 In fact, the very first native-bred to challenge the supremacy of the imported horse - a mare named Yvette - was Kunigal bred!

-Today, Kunigal's takeover by the Chairman of one of India's largest industrial groups - the UB Group, heralds the dawn of a new era of excellence.
+The takeover of Kunigal Stud by the Chairman of one of India's largest industrial groups - the UB Group, heralds the dawn of a new era of excellence.